splunk/public-o11y-docs/_includes/admin/roles_log_observer.rst

     - Yes
     - No

+  * - :strong:`Create new S3 connection to allow infinite logging rules`
+    - Yes
+    - No
+    - No
+    - No

   * - :strong:`Create and manage infinite logging rules`
     - Yes
-    - No
+    - Yes (if admin has created S3 connection)
     - No
     - No